So you’ve finished writing your book—perhaps a lifelong dream—and now you want to get it published.

 They accept submissions from agents or from writers recommended to them by one of their current authors.

 I’ve been coaching writers for decades, so I’m well aware of the confusion, the desperation, and the frustration you may be feeling.

 Which is why I wrote this roadmap to the publishing process.

-By the end, I want you confident and clear about which route to choose—and you’ll know the steps to take.
+By the end, I want you confident and clear about which route to choose when publishing your book—and you’ll know the steps to take.

 We’re in the busiest and noisiest era in publishing history.
 It has never been easier to get printed, and never harder to be traditionally published.